dkbaffour777/dkbaffour777/README.md

 - 👋 Hi, I’m @dkbaffour777
 - 👀 I’m interested in problem solving
-- 🌱 I’m currently learning Full-Stack Web Development in an Online Coding BootCamp from the University of Arizona
+- 🌱 I’m currently learning Full-Stack Web Development in an Online Coding BootCamp at the University of Arizona
 - 💞️ I’m looking to collaborate on HTML/CSS/JavaScript/Git/React/NodeJS/MySQL/MERN
 - 📫 How to reach me:
       - Email - dkbaffour777career@gmail.com